Ranking Liverpool’s past 10 summer transfer windows from worst to best

 Christian Benteke failed to live up to expectations at Anfield while Nathaniel Clyne and Danny Ings were plagued by injury problems.

-But the astute signings of Joe Gomez, James Milner and Roberto Firmino did help set the foundation for the next manager…
+But the astute signings of Joe Gomez, James Milner and Roberto Firmino did help set the foundations for the next manager…

 Jurgen Klopp made six signings in the summer of 2016 and started to mould the Liverpool squad in his image ahead of his first full season in charge of the club.

-Since signing from Southampton and Newcastle respectively, Sadio Mane and Georginio Wijnaldum have been an integral part of Klopp’s side.
+Since signing from Southampton and Newcastle respectively, Mane and Wijnaldum became an integral part of Klopp’s side.

 The manager also brought in four players from the Bundesliga in the form of Joel Matip, Ragnar Klavan, Loris Karius and Alexander Manninger.